Enmarket Arena: Other events

 Monster Jam has been holding events at the arena since 2023.
-Jeff Dunham would perform there on November 22nd, 2024.
+Jeff Dunham would perform there on November 22, 2024.
 Nitro Circus would also hold a show there in December of 2024.

 Concerts

 The first concert held at Enmarket Arena was Athens' Corey Smith with Riley Green on February 6, 2022.
-Other concerts have included Earth, Wind & Fire, Eagles, New Edition, Bon Jovi, Jimmy Buffett (April 21, 2022), Seether with Breaking Benjamin and Lacey Sturm (of Flyleaf), The Lumineers, Pitbull with Iggy Azalea, Keith Urban, Athens' Widespread Panic (in '22 and '23), Jelly Roll, Reba McEntire, Adam Sandler, puppet comedian Jeff Dunham, Barry Manilow, Journey, Jacksonville's Shinedown with Three Days Grace, Janet Jackson (with Ludacris), SC's Needtobreathe with Judah & the Lion, Stevie Nicks, Dave Matthews Band, Disturbed, and Jacksonville's Lynyrd Skynyrd.
+Other concerts have included Earth, Wind & Fire, Eagles, New Edition, Bon Jovi, Jimmy Buffett (April 21, 2022), Seether with Breaking Benjamin and Lacey Sturm (of Flyleaf), The Lumineers, Pitbull with Iggy Azalea, Keith Urban, Athens' Widespread Panic (in 2022 and 2023), Jelly Roll, Reba McEntire, Adam Sandler, puppet comedian Jeff Dunham, Barry Manilow, Journey, Jacksonville's Shinedown with Three Days Grace, Janet Jackson (with Ludacris), SC's Needtobreathe with Judah & the Lion, Stevie Nicks, Dave Matthews Band, Disturbed, Jacksonville's Lynyrd Skynyrd, and Phish (July 14-15, 2026).
 Georgia music acts that have performed at Enmarket Arena include rappers Big Boi (from Savannah) with Goodie Mob (CeeLo Green), Ying Yang Twins, and Lil Scrappy.
 Other Georgia acts that performed there are Luke Bryan (from south Georgia), Corey Smith, Widespread Panic, Ludacris, and Monica (90s Kick Back tour).
 Georgia country singers Sam Hunt, and Jason Aldean (from Macon) (with Lauren Alaina) performing there in 2024.